paylike/plugin-opencart-3/README.md

  * Change the capture type (Instant/Manual via Paylike Tool)
  * Change the order statuses that the orders will get after a certain payment action is done (void/refund/capture/authorization)

- ## How to capture / managing transactions
+ ## How to capture / manage transactions

   The transactions will show up under paylike payments (admin/index.php?route=extension/payment/paylike/payments) and they can be reached by clicking the green button at the top of the extension settings page.
 Here you can see refund/void and capture transactions depending on their status.